serverless/blog/posts/2017-06-09-serverless-v1.15.0.md

 }
 ```

 **Note:** You can only have one `serverless.*` file in your services directory.
-Serverless will try to load the YAML service definition at first.
+Serverless will try to load the YAML service definition first.

 ### `--aws-profile` option support